amecky/diesel/README.md

 ## Resources

-A resource is the gerenal name for textures or shaders or constant buffers and so on.
+A resource is the general name for textures or shaders or constant buffers and so on.
 Please note that all resources are managed within diesel.
 You have no direct access to the underlying resources.
 The engine uses always a RID (resource identifier) to access or bind resources.
 The lifecycle management is also handled by the engine.
 There is no need to free or delete any